MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 14Short-term trading

-The smaller the period, the faster the response, but the more noise it can include.
+The smaller the period, the faster the response, but the more noise it creates.

 This is the value that shifts the indicator display position to the right.